HarperDB/documentation/docs/technical-details/reference/globals.md

 }
 ```

-It is recommended that you [define a database](../../getting-started/getting-started.md) for all the tables that are required to exist in your application.
+It is recommended that you [define a database](../../getting-started.md) for all the tables that are required to exist in your application.
 This will ensure that the tables exist on the `tables` object.
 Also note that the property names follow a CamelCase convention for use in JavaScript and in the GraphQL Schemas, but these are translated to snake\_case for the actual table names, and converted back to CamelCase when added to the `tables` object.

 ## `databases`

-This is an object that holds all the databases in HarperDB, and can be used to explicitly access a table by database name.
+This is an object that holds all the databases in Harper, and can be used to explicitly access a table by database name.
 Each database will be a property on this object, each of these property values will be an object with the set of all tables in that database.
 The default database, `databases.data` should equal the `tables` export.
 For example, if you want to access the "dog" table in the "dev" database, you could do so:

 ```javascript
 import { databases } from 'harperdb';